 From an early age Doug had a fascination with pianos, and had lessons from the age of 7.
-He learnt on his great-grandmother’s “Challenger & Hicks” upright piano, which had been passed down by his grandmother, then mother, who had all learnt how to play on it.
+He learnt on his great-grandmother’s “Challenger & Hicks” upright piano, which had been passed down by his grandmother.
 He would take great pleasure in taking off the front casework and watching all the hammers and dampers moving around, always in awe of the sheer number of components.

 Years later, on a family trip to the Martin Guitar Factory in Pennsylvania, Doug, aged about 14, was again fascinated by the workmanship involved in the craft of building instruments and decided it was the line of work he’d like to go into (not into the family construction business, much to his mother’s delight).
-On returning to the UK, he did some research into whether there was a University course for guitar making.
-Much to his surprise, and delight, there was such a course not far away in London.
-Even better, the course also allowed him the choice of piano technology, including tuning, repairs and restoration.
-This was the course for Doug.
-The only problem was waiting for 4 years before he could go!
-Not one to sit around and wait, Doug busied himself buying books about piano repair, asking his German piano tuner for tuning lessons every time he came and even organised his school work experience placement with a piano sales company in London, accompanying their technician all over London, learning new things every step of the way.
+On returning to the UK, he embarked on a course in guitar making and piano technology, including tuning, repairs and restoration.

 As well as being an enthusiastic pianist, Richard Dain has research experience and background in many branches of engineering, several of which impact directly on piano research in Upright and Grand Pianos.
-In lectures he gave at Cambridge University and Imperial College London, he has demonstrated that research and development is a discipline that is applicable to almost any engineering challenge.
 His work has been in development of industrial products and machinery including gas turbine, rotary, and diesel engines, rail traction, mining and metallurgy, agricultural machinery, harvesters and nut processing machines, iron and steel making, and furnaces for the production of hydrogen.

 Whilst some of these sectors might appear distant to the development of the perfect piano, it is fair to say that the piano is the most wonderful engineering amalgam– one on which Richard has focussed the knowledge of a lifetime of research and development experience.
 As well as his successful piano business, Richard also runs Hurstwood Farm, a working nut farm, producing cobnuts and walnuts for many suppliers across the UK.
 Several of the farm buildings have been made available for piano research, development, manufacturing, and recitals.